srebella/lm-lab-cicd-devops-bookstore-api/docs/AZURECIRCLEPUSH.md

 **IMPORTANT:** Make sure to replace the `REPLACEME` section with the output of your subscription ID from the previous command.

-**NOTE:** In production environments we would likely limit down the score of this service principal to having only container registry access.
+**NOTE:** In production environments we would likely limit down the scope of this service principal to having only container registry access.

 ```
 az ad sp create-for-rbac --role Contributor --scopes "/subscriptions/REPLACEME"